django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Your goal

-* Ask someone on Slack for a pet ID that isn't yours, and then
+* Ask someone on Slack for a pet ID that isn't yours.
+Then
 * Modify it somehow.
 * For more hints, press '`s`'
-* **Check your learning**: end a private message to your instructor, saying which function has the bug.
+* **Check your learning**: Send a private message to your instructor, saying which function has the bug.

 Note:
 - Use your browser's "Inspect element" feature to change the `form action` on a pet profile page.